vermasupriya31032006-ctrl/Cyber-Nexus-Landing-Page/README.md

 2. Open the project folder.
 3. Double-click `index.html` or open it using Live Server in VS Code.

-## 📸 Screenshot

-(Add a screenshot of your landing page here after uploading.)

 ## 👩‍💻 Author